ipfabric/docs/docs/IP_Fabric_API/intent_verification_rules.md

 First step is to fetch a list of the reports from the snapshot you're interested in.
 This is a simple GET request to `/api/{api_version}/reports?snapshot=<id>` where `<id>` is `$last` or a valid snapshot id.
 The JSON dictionary returned is a list of reports created in the snapshot, with information about:

 - the table they relate to
-- the columns coloured by the test
+- the columns colored by the test
 - the conditions for each color
 - the values used to mark the columns